-The final examination time period is published annually in the College calendar and students are required to write final examinations at the scheduled times and dates.
+The final examination time period is published annually at www.okanagan.bc.ca/dates and students are required to write final examinations at the scheduled times and dates.
 Students should be aware that examinations may be scheduled on days and times that differ from regular class schedules, including evenings and weekends.
 In the event of exceptional circumstances, students may apply to write a final examination at a time other than the scheduled time.
 These examinations are referred to as out-of-time final examinations; more information can be found below.

 Also see "Aegrotat Standing" and "Standing Deferred" in Grading Practices.

 Final examination papers become the property of the College and remain in the possession of the College for a period of no less than one year until destroyed.

 In the event of a grade appeal, all final examination papers will be retained by the College for 12 months beyond the resolution of the appeal.

 Students shall not be required to complete a test or exam which contributes more than fifteen percent (15%) toward the final grade in a course during the last five teaching days of the semester or in the period between the end of the semester and the beginning of final examination period.

 This policy does not apply to laboratory examinations or field courses and other courses whose schedules do not match that of the regular timetable, whether summer session or regular session.

 In the event of an exceptional circumstance that meets the criteria outlined below, students may apply to write a final examination at a time other than the scheduled time.
 These examinations are referred to as out-of-time final examinations.